 About the author

-Interview: Professor V Kamakoti, Chair of National AI Task Force
+Leading with AI: Professor V Kamakoti, Chair of National AI Task Force

 Future of space exploration